juanarzola/codegen-tool/README.md

 ## Usage

+Prerequisite: node version 12.17.0

 1. Clone this repository
 2. `cd codegen-tool`
 3. `yarn`
-4. `yarn gen-flow` for the flow schema or `yarn gen-ts` for the TypeScript schema(TS seems to be not supported for now)
+4. `yarn gen-flow MyModuleName` for the flow schema.
 5. if everything's ok, you'll be able to see the results in `generated` subdirectory

 ### Patch